DataDog/brod/docs/spec.rst

   you will get a WrongPartition error.
 * FIXME: VERIFY -- If the MAX_SIZE you specify is smaller than the largest message that would be fetched, you will get an InvalidFetchSize error.
-* FIXME: VERIFY -- If you ask for an offset that is not at the start of a message, you will receive 0 messages, but no error.
-This is a broken state that you should watch out for.
-Our approach when doing repeated fetches with brod is to do a check using the OFFSETS request if the first FETCH returns no messages.
+* FIXME: VERIFY -- What happens when you ask for an offset that's in the middle of a message?
+It just sends you the chunk without checking?
 * FIXME -- Try invalid topic, invalid partition reading
 * FIXME -- Look at InvalidMessageSizeException